-Ignorance and fear are bad advisors.
-They usually cloud the view of what's essential.
-In recent weeks, the GDPR (the new General Data Protection Regulation of the European Union, which came into effect on May 25, 2018) has stirred up a lot of dust.
+Ignorance and fear are poor advisors.
+Most of the time they cloud the view of the essential.
+In recent weeks the GDPR (also the new General Data Protection Regulation of the Europeanä Union, which comes into force on May 25, 2018) a whole lot of dust is stirred up.

 Certainly, the GDPR will change a lot in data protection law.
 Unfortunately, there is also a lot of confusion about what the GDPR actually means for email archiving.
 And unfortunately, market participants (as they did at the end of 2016 with the introduction of the GoBD) use the ignorance of many to market products and services with half-truths.